Eviction of housing association starter tenants

 The possession order gives a date for you to leave.
 This will usually be 2 weeks after the order is made but can be up to 6 weeks later if you would suffer exceptional hardship.

 If you stay in your home after this date, the housing association can ask court bailiffs to carry out an eviction.
-The bailiffs must send you a notice 2 weeks before you're due to be evicted.
+The bailiffs must send you a notice 2 weeks before the eviction date.